Title

 F. Follow-back Studies

-For entities not having statutory authority to access patient identifiable data, patient contact for follow-back studies, using patient identifiable data, must be conducted through the health care facility and/or professional and requires the informed consent of the patient or the patient's representative.
-The purpose of these studies shall not be disclosed to anyone, when trying to locate patients, other than the entity originally providing the RFA with the data, the patient or the patient’s representative.
+For entities without statutory authority to access patient identifiable data, patient contact for follow-back studies using patient identifiable data must be conducted through the health care facility and/or professional and requires the informed consent of the patient or the patient's representative.
+When trying to locate patients for follow-back studies, the purpose of these studies shall not be disclosed to anyone other than the entity originally providing the RFA with the data, the patient, or the patient’s representative.
 No undue burden shall be placed upon health care facilities and/or professionals to comply with follow-back studies.
 For on-going data activities, the data users with assistance from the RFA in conjunction with the South Carolina Health Information Management Association shall develop an informed consent form for use by the appropriate facilities.

-For entities having statutory authority to access patient identifiable data with confidentiality requirements comparable to the RFA, follow-back studies using patient identifiable data will be requested to be conducted in accordance and with the approval of an Internal Review Board or Privacy Board.
+For entities having statutory authority to access patient identifiable data with confidentiality requirements comparable to the RFA, follow-back studies using patient identifiable data will be requested to be conducted in accordance and with the approval of an IRB or Privacy Board.

 Body

 Confidential data will only be released if a mandate has been established by statutory law.
-Confidential data elements for inpatient hospitalizations, emergency room visits, observation stays, ambulatory surgery, services requiring a Certificate of Need and home health visits include, but are not limited to, patient name and address (except as otherwise provided herein) and patient zip-code (digits 6-9).
+Confidential data elements for inpatient hospitalizations, emergency room visits, observation visits, ambulatory surgery visits, services requiring a Certificate of Need, and home health visits include, but are not limited to, patient name and address (except as otherwise provided herein) and patient zip code (digits 6-9).

 A. Release of Data to Entities as Required by Law